 PS 370) Field Work for Officiant Program – Create a life cycle sampler under the direction of an IISHJ certified Leader or IISHJ Rabbi (can be text or video) of original or new compilations of one each of the following ceremonies: baby naming; bar/bat mitzvah; Secular Humanistic Jewish wedding or intercultural wedding; memorial, funeral and/or interment and/or ashes scattering.
 CR: 1

-PS 390) Field Work for Leaders, Educators, and Spokespersons – CR: 2 A series of fieldwork projects to provide experience and demonstrate competence in areas of core responsibility.
+PS 390) Field Work for Leaders – A series of fieldwork projects to provide experience and demonstrate competence in areas of core responsibility.
+CR: 2

 PS 410) Leadership, Management, and Community – Understanding the role of community leader, the requirements of community management, budgeting and membership growth, and the successful art of public relations.
 Required for Leadership and Rabbinic Programs.
 CR: 3 Download a syllabus for PS 410

 PS 420) Homiletics – This course develops the skills of public speaking and writing.
 The focus will be on inculcating significant oratorical abilities in the future leaders of Secular Humanistic Judaism, but students also examine important past speeches in both Jewish and general public life.
 Required for Rabbinic Program.
 CR: 3